local file overwrite

 SOLUTION

-libcurl 7.21.2 makes sure that it will also strip off paths specified using backslashes as path separator.
+libcurl 7.21.2 makes sure that it also strips off paths specified using backslashes as path separator.

 RECOMMENDATIONS